Fire that destroyed auto body shop may have been started by DUI crash into pole

-Troy and Kyle McFarland own the body shop at 396 W. Lizard Creek Road in East Penn Township where an early morning fire on Sunday destroyed the building of a company that's been passed down for generations.
+Troy and Kyle McFarland own the body shop at 396 W. Lizard Creek Road in East Penn Township, Carbon County, where an early-morning fire on Sunday destroyed the building of a company that's been passed down for generations.

 "Words can't describe," said co-owner Kyle McFarland.
 "It's sad to see it."